13.10.2025

 - Example Brand: Nike

 The Rebel archetype desires revolution and liberation.
-Brands that align with this archetype are seen as disruptors and outlaws.
+Brands that align with this archetype are seen as disruptors and rebels.

 - Example Brand: Harley-Davidson